Complexity and Near Extremal Charged Black Branes: Complexity of near horizon limit of near extremal solutions

-To conclude we note that in order to get a consistent result for the rate of complexity growth for near horizon solution \eqref{NES}, one needs to assume that the UV cutoff induces a cutoff behind the horizon and moreover it is crucial to take into account the contribution of a proper counterterm evaluated on the cutoff surface behind the horizon.
+To conclude we note that in order to get a consistent result for the rate of complexity growth for near horizon solution \eqref{NES}, one needs to consider a cutoff behind the horizon whose value is fixed by the UV cutoff and also the known boundary term (eq. \eqref{CT1}) needed to make the free energy finite should be evaluated on this cutoff.